heshuchao/VSYS_HDkey_java/README.md

 Only the first 28 bytes of `il` are used to generate child keys, which is designed to avoid the child private keys' length exceeding the limit of 32 bytes.

-Before added to parent public keys, `il` is multipied by `8`, this can prevent the last 3 bits of private keys been changed.
+Before added to parent private keys, `il` is multipied by `8`, this can prevent the last 3 bits of private keys been changed.

 ### 3. Public key generation